azurecitadel/azurecitadel.github.io/_pages/vdc/vdcIndex.md

 ## Virtual Data Centre Workshop

-The main virtual data centre workshop may be found here:
+The main virtual data centre workshop guide may be found here:
 **[https://github.com/Araffe/vdc-networking-lab](https://github.com/Araffe/vdc-networking-lab)**.

 The workshop will follow the readme for the hands on lab element, and will also cover the fundamental concepts using the accompanying presentation materials.